RellikDog/401JSCodeChallenges/code-challenges/stacksAndQueues/README.md

 Two types of data structures that empty in different ways

 ## Challenge
-creat working stack and que classes that function as intended
+create working stack and que classes that function as intended

 ## Approach & Efficiency
-The majority of the functions are o(1) as long as they operate onm a refrenced node and don't require us to loop through the structure.
+The majority of the functions are o(1) as long as they operate on a refrenced node and don't require us to loop through the structure.

+ my approach is to create stacks and queueues as constructed objects that hold nodes somewhat in the style of a linked list.

 ## API
 For a Stack: